 - Cyber Insurance: Cyber insurance can protect you from any financial loss caused by cyber attacks.
 It will help you save your income and business with cyber damage and recovery policies against any cyber security incident.

-- Cyber Security Awareness Training: Educate every working in the organization on cyber security awareness.
+- Cyber Security Awareness Training: Educate every worker in the organization on cybersecurity awareness.
 Train your employees with a cyber security awareness training tool to help them make smart cyber security choices.